simpeg/simpeg/README.rst

 SimPEG hosts weekly meetings for users to interact with each other, for developers to discuss upcoming changes to the code base, and for discussing topics related to geophysics in general.
-Currently our meetings are held every Wednesday, alternating between a mornings (10:30 am pacific time) and afternoons (3:00 pm pacific time) on even numbered Wednesdays.
-Find more info on our `Mattermost <https://mattermost.softwareunderground.org/simpeg>`_.
+Currently our meetings are held every Wednesday at 3:00 PM PDT.
+Find more info on our
+`Mattermost <https://mattermost.softwareunderground.org/simpeg>`_.